-Building a user centric mobile app to help Centrica customers manage loan payments through their pay-as-you-go meters.
+Building a user centric mobile app with React Native, to help Centrica customers manage loan payments through their pay-as-you-go meters.

 The Innovation department at Centrica are continuously looking for new ways to improve the user experience for their seven million customers.
 As part of one of their experiments we were tasked with building an MVP mobile app that existing Centrica users could use to contract and manage micro-loans through their pay-as-you-go smart meter.